pip-services/pip-services-docs/content/en/toolkit/recipes/postgre_persistence/_index.md

 ##### Component implementation

 To implement this component, we can define a class that inherits the PostgresPersistence class.
-In this class, we will include the _define_schema() method, where we will define a table with two fields namely id and data.
+In this class, we will include the _defineSchema() method, where we will define a table with two fields namely id and data.
 The second field will include our data in JSON format, as defined in the data object section.
  Our code will look something like this:

 {{< tabsection >}}